nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 To read more about the Job Specification, go to [Nosana Job Specification Section](../../inference/job_schema.md).

-## Testing Locally

-TODO: Is it even possible to start a session with no GPU?
-Will need to check with the dev team on this.
-This is useful, because at least then, it will allow devs to prototype their models locally before deploying them.
-Otherwise, we will need to do some kind of test / dev environment where they can prototype their deployments.

 ## Containerization

 To build your own Docker container, create a `Dockerfile`, which contains instructions on how to the image will be built, and what extra requirements will be needed.

 @[code docker](./Dockerfile)

 Here we are using the `vllm/vllm-openai` base image.
 Then we install [Open WebUI](https://github.com/open-webui/open-webui), a user friendly AI interface.
 Then we download the `DeepSeek-R1-Distill-Qwen-1.5B` model and run it via [vLLM](https://github.com/vllm-project/vllm), a high-throughput and memory-efficient inference and serving engine for LLMs.
+The provided Docker image (`vllm/vllm-openai`) comes optimized for high-throughput inference with minimal overhead, making it ideal for serving models efficiently.
+Additionally, integrating Open WebUI enhances user interaction capabilities for immediate testing and usage.

 ### Build the Container